rccordell/s25bl/assignments.md

 We will discuss your proposals together in order to ensure they are well defined and scoped appropriately.
 All proposals need to be accepted before you move on to the next stage of development.

-##### 2. Prototype: Wednesday, April 10
+##### 2. Prototype: Friday, April 12

-By Wednesday, April 10 you will submit a prototype demonstrating the viability of your project proposal.
+By Friday, April 12 you will submit a prototype demonstrating the viability of your project proposal.
 What you will submit during the prototype stage will vary widely by project, but it should essentially be a proof of concept: evidence that the plan you outlined in your proposal is feasible and that you are on track toward completion.
 Among other possibilities, you might submit:

 1. A few pages from a longer analog project in process
 2. A set of conceptual drawings or wireframes illustrating your progress